 By: Ron Trainum, 2016 National Middle School Physical Education SHAPE America® Teacher of the Year

-As we reach the end of the holiday season and start the New Year, we encounter the yearly plethora of “best of” lists.
-List after list of top 10’s, best of, or favorite events over the past year.
-Best song, movie, sports plays, TV shows, etc… Everyone has a favorite!
+As we reach the end of the holiday season and start the New Year, we encounter the annual plethora of best of lists.
+Top 10s, best of, favorite events, best song, movie, sports play, and TV shows over the past year… everyone has a favorite!
 It reminds me of conversations I’ve had with my three kids over the years.
-Our tradition after taking trips or doing something special many times ended with me asking “What was your favorite thing about …?”
-I always loved to hear their thoughts that would come up during those discussions.
+Our tradition after taking trips or doing something special often ended with me asking, “What was your favorite thing about… ?”
+I always loved to hear their thoughts during those discussions.

-These thoughts have led me to contemplate some of my favorite lessons/activities over the last 30+ years.
-I must admit, at thispoint in my career, there are many lessons to choose from, but I attempted to pick three of my favorites.
-Below are those with some directions for anyone who would like to try them.
+Those thoughts have led me to contemplate some of my favorite lessons and activities over the last 30+ years.
+I must admit, at this point in my career, there are many lessons to choose from, but I attempted to pick three of my favorites.
+Below are those favorites with some directions for anyone who would like to try them.

-What is most interesting is to listen to the conversations that occur in all of these activities as students discuss each challenge and how they problem solve, challenge each other, and talk about how they can be successful!
-That is when the real learning happens!
+What is most interesting is listening to the conversations that occur during these activities.
+Students discuss each challenge and how they problem-solve, challenge each other, and talk about how they can be successful!
+That is when the real learning happens.
 Not with me talking but with them working through challenges with each other.
 And there you have it!
-The reason these activities are at the top of my favorites, students working together to challenge each other to be his/her best!
+The reason these activities are at the top of my favorites is that they feature students working together and challenging each other to be their best!

-Look for the Teacher Approved icon to shop for products recommended by award-winning and nationally recognized physical education teachers.
+Visit the Teacher Favorites PE section of our online shop to find products recommended by award-winning and nationally recognized physical education teachers.
 The physical education instructor’s opinions are solely their own and do not officially represent the views of SHAPE America®.